Minecodes/WttrIn-Reutlingen/README.md

 # WttrIn-Reutlingen
-A Mastodon bot that sends a weather forecast with wttr.in
+A Mastodon/Misskey bot that sends a weather forecast with wttr.in

 [DE](https://github.com/Minecodes/WttrIn-Reutlingen/blob/main/README-DE.md)

 ---------------------------------

+**Mastodon**
 To configure the bot, just create a `config.json` file and fill it out with the values that you have out of the example file.<br/>
 If you want to change the language of the bot, just change the values in the `main.go` file.<br/>
 When the bot should run everyday, then you can do it with a cron file and by compiling the bot to an executable.